spaetow/cas-abfab-support/README.md

           p:inetAddress="ip.address.here"
           p:sharedSecret="radius.shared.secret.here" />

     By specifying multiple RadiusServer beans with different protocol settings, you can try different protocols for authentication.
-You can specify multiple radiusClientFactory beans, each with different host names and secrets, and refer different RadiusServer beans to different client factories.
+You can specify multiple radiusClientFactory beans, each with different host names and shared secrets, and refer different RadiusServer beans to different client factories.

-    3. In the "servers" property of (ABFAB)RadiusAuthenticationHandler, simply refer to the server(s) as follows:
+    3. In the "servers" property of (ABFAB)RadiusAuthenticationHandler, simply refer to the server(s) as
+    follows:

     <ref local="RadiusServer_id1" />
     :